AliakseiRom/library-rest-api/README.md

 * **application.yml**: Set up your credentials to Postgres DB with your username and password
 * **mvn clean install**: Perform mvn clean install
 * **Running project**: Run the Project
+* **Initializing Roles**: Roles will automatically be added to the database after running the project

 ## API Endpoints